1 – Compaction

 Compaction also is the prime reason why there are so many other problems that occur in managed turf, which is why it is essential to tackle this first and foremost.

-On larger lawns, and sports turf, there are many powered aeration machines to suit most budgets, and a good selection of machines that can be hired.
+On larger lawns, and sports turf, there are many powered aeration machines to suit most budgets, check them here, and a good selection of machines that can be hired.
 Aim to do this as often as you can over the Autumn and Winter, at least every four to six weeks.

 2 – Disease

-As in humans, disease is most likely to cause problems when the person is living in an unhealthy environment.
+As in humans, disease is most likely to cause problems when there is an unhealthy environment.

 It follows that if we produce a healthy growing medium, the root zone, the grass plants will survive and thrive.